zzzprojects/docs/zzzprojects.com/pages/sponsors-github.md

 ## 🎯 Our Mission

-Our mission has always been simple: **A business devoted to adding value to the .NET community.**.
+Our mission has always been simple: **A business devoted to adding value to the .NET community**.

 And now?
 It’s the perfect time to *prove it*.
 In 2025, we plan to sponsor **over 25 NuGet libraries** – and guess what?
 You’ve been selected as one of them!